Geometry-to-Image Synthesis-Driven Generative Point Cloud Registration: Approach

 \subsection{Geometric-Color Fused Point Descriptor}

-In this section, we focus on how to enhance the geometric representations of point clouds with the free-lunch color information from generated source and target images, $\tilde{\mathbf{I}}_{\mathcal{P}}$ and $\tilde{\mathbf{I}}_{\mathcal{Q}}$.
+In this section, we focus on how to enhance the geometric representations of point clouds with the free-lunch color information from generated perspective/panoramic source and target images, denoted as $\tilde{\mathbf{I}}_{\mathcal{P}}$ and $\tilde{\mathbf{I}}_{\mathcal{Q}}$.
 We provide two geometric-color fusion schemes:

 \textbf{Zero-Shot Geometric-Color Feature Fusion.} Inspired by the powerful RGB representations of large vision models, we utilize them to directly extract zero-shot semantic features from the generated images.
 Specifically, we employ two widely-used vision foundation models: DINOv2~\cite{oquab2023dinov2} and Stable Diffusion~\cite{rombach2022high} for image encoding, achieving corresponding feature maps.
 These feature maps are then projected into the point cloud space using the camera intrinsic matrix, yielding pointwise color descriptors: $\{\mathbf{f}^{rgb}_{\mathbf{p}_i}\}$ and $\{\mathbf{f}^{rgb}_{\mathbf{q}_i}\}$ for both source and target point clouds.
-Finally, we apply a simple weighted concatenation to combine the RGB descriptors with the geometric descriptors, resulting in fused descriptors as follows:
+Finally, we apply a simple weighted concatenation to combine the RGB descriptors with the geometric descriptors, resulting in fused descriptors:

-where $[\cdot; \cdot]$ denotes the feature concatenation operator; $\omega$ is the fusion weight and $\mathbf{f}_{\mathbf{p}_i}^{geo}$ represents the geometric descriptors; $\operatorname{PCA}(\cdot)$ denotes the principal component analysis function to compress the feature dimension of the color descriptor to fit that of the geometric descriptor.
+where $[\cdot; \cdot]$ denotes the feature concatenation operator; $\omega\in[0, 1]$ is the fusion weight and $\mathbf{f}_{\mathbf{p}_i}^{geo}$ represents the geometric descriptors; $\operatorname{PCA}(\cdot)$ denotes the principal component analysis function to compress the feature dimension of the color descriptor to fit that of the geometric descriptor.
 The same fusion scheme is also applied to the target point clouds.
 Notably, this zero-shot geometric-color fusion approach is general and can be applied to a variety of geometric descriptors, whether traditional or deep descriptors.

 \textbf{XYZ-RGB Fusion.} This fusion scheme directly projects the generated source and target RGB images into the point cloud space.
-The resulting RGB values are then concatenated with the point coordinates of the point clouds, forming 6D color source and target point clouds, as shown in Fig.~\ref{3dimg} (\textit{left}).
+The resulting RGB values are then concatenated with the point coordinates of the point clouds, forming 6D color source and target point clouds, as shown in Fig.~\ref{visxyz}.
 These color point clouds are subsequently used as inputs to the color point cloud registration method, like ColorPCR~\cite{mu2024colorpcr}, for 3D registration.